-Post 9/11 - Yellow Ribbon Program
+Yellow Ribbon Program

-The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
-This program allows institutions of higher learning (degree granting institutions) in the United States to voluntarily enter into an agreement with the VA to contribute funds to help cover unmet tuition expenses when those expenses exceed the highest public in-state undergraduate tuition rate which is up to \$25,163.14 effective August 1, 2020.
-This tuition rate is subject to change each academic year.
+The Yellow Ribbon Program is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
+This program allows institutions of higher learning (degree granting institutions) in the United States to voluntarily enter into an agreement with the VA to contribute funds to help cover unmet tuition expenses not covered by the Post-9/11 GI Bill.
+The VA Yellow Ribbon program and the institution will each contribute up to 50% of the unmet tuition expenses.

-The institution will then contribute up to 50% of those expenses, and the VA will match the same amount as the institution.
 Students who qualify for Yellow Ribbon benefits will not be eligible for any other institutional funds.

-For the 2021-2022 academic year, Austin College will participate in the Yellow Ribbon Program.
+For the 2023-2024 academic year, Austin College will participate in the Yellow Ribbon Program.